Children killed, mother injured by family dogs: SCSO - NewsBreak

 Children killed, mother injured by family dogs: SCSO

-MEMPHIS, Tenn.— Two children were killed, and their mother was seriously injured after they were attacked by their family dogs Wednesday afternoon.
+MEMPHIS, Tenn. ( WREG )– Two children were killed, and their mother was seriously injured after they were attacked by their family dogs Wednesday afternoon.

 Deputies say two dogs attacked a 2-year-old girl, a 5-month-old boy, and their mother.